greg-raven/Impeachment-Chronicles/_posts/2017-10-28-a-crises-of-legitimacy.md

 ---
-title: 'A crises of legitimacy'
+title: "A crises of legitimacy"
 layout: post
 author:
 - Paul Krugman